Fly Fishing is a never-ending learning curve that has most people hooked from the time a fly rod lands itself in hand.

 If the opportunity ever presents itself to learn to fly fish, take it!
 Fly fishing is one of the most fun past times you can engage in while hanging out along a river bank.
 Some people are hesitant to undertake what could be perceived as a technical sport, but in reality, it is actually pretty simple.
 Once you find yourself mastering the basics, you open up a world of new knowledge and curiosity.
 If you enjoy the outdoors, fishing in general, discovering new places and being by the water; chances are you are going to love fly fishing.

 To start your journey you really only need a few pieces of equipment:

-A fly rod, reel, line, leader and tippet can be purchased in one complete outfit, add in a dozen flies - and you are set.
+A fly rod, reel, line, leader, and tippet can be purchased in one complete outfit, add a dozen flies - and you are set.
 If you can’t afford that, keep your eye open at garage sales, fly rods never go out of style.

 Learn the Basics of Casting